arnaudbarbe/clean-architecture/README.md

 Swagger is available under
 http://localhost:8080/swagger-ui/index.html

+## HATEOAS

+add HATEOAS support to return functionnalities like delete, etc..

 ## resilience

 add an gateway to an external service to add response caching and circuit breaker